 Outboard and I/O-Mount just forward of the engine(s).
 Inboard-Mount well ahead of the propeller(s) and shaft(s).
 Stepped hull-Mount just ahead of the first step.

 Boat capable of speeds above 25kn (29MPH)-Review the installation location and operating results of similar boats before proceeding.

-- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300-600mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel.
+- Fin keel sailboats-Mount as close as possible to the centerline and forward of the fin keel 300-600mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel.